Ink wash painting: Korea

 The Korean painters influenced by the Northern School in the Song dynasty include Kang Hŭian, Kim Hong-do, Jang Seung-eop and so on.
 Kang Hŭian (1417?–1464), pen name Injae 인재, was a prominent scholar and painter of the early Joseon period.
 He was good at poetry, calligraphy, and painting.
 He entered royal service by passing gwageo in 1441 under the reign of king Sejong (1397–1418–1450).
-Kim Hong-do (김홍도, born 1745, died 1806?–1814?), also known as "Kim Hong-do", most often styled "Danwon" (단원), was a full-time painter of the Joseon period of Korea.
+Kim Hong-do (born 1745, died 1806?–1814?) was a full-time painter of the Joseon period of Korea.
 He was together a pillar of the establishment and a key figure of the new trends of his time, the 'true view painting'.
 Gim Hong-do was an exceptional artist in every field of traditional painting.
 His ink wash paintings of figures are deeply influenced by the Eight Eccentrics of Yangzhou.
-Jang Seung-eop (1843–1897) (commonly known by his pen name "Owon") was a painter of the late Joseon dynasty in Korea.
-His life was dramatized in the award-winning 2002 film Chi-hwa-seon directed by Im Kwon-taek.
+Jang Seung-eop (1843–1897) was a painter of the late Joseon dynasty in Korea.
 He was also one of few painters to hold a position of rank in the Joseon court.

-Jeong Seon (정선) (1676–1759) was a landscape painter, also known by his pen name "Kyomjae" ("humble study"), who is counted among the most famous Korean painters.
+Jeong Seon (1676–1759) was a landscape painter, also known by his pen name "Kyomjae" ("humble study"), who is counted among the most famous Korean painters.
 His style was realistic rather than abstract, and he additionally is credited with advancing the ink-wash artform towards a more uniquely Korean direction.
 His works include ink and oriental water paintings, such as Inwangjesaekdo (1751), Geumgang jeondo (1734), and Ingokjeongsa (1742), as well as numerous "true-view" landscape paintings (진경산수화) on the subject of Korea and the history of its culture.
 This latter style, which was a subgenre of the shan-shui genre, was most prominent between the mid-18th century and mid-19th century, and was pursued by several other painters as well.
 Moreover, this style spread to Japan through Choe Buk and Kim Yu-seong as part of diplomatic missions to Japan, where it was sometimes known as "New Joseon Shan-shui painting" (新朝鮮山水畫), and influenced Ike no Taiga and Uragami Gyokudō.